Home Linux BasicsHow To Add A Directory To PATH In Linux

 Add a directory to PATH in Linux

 See?
 The ~/.cargo/bin directory has been added to the $PATH.
 From now on, I can launch any program installed in this directory by simply calling program's name.
-No need to mention full path!
+No need to type the full path!

 Please note that this is temporary.
 Once you exit from the current session, the environment variable will be gone.